VirtusLab/community-build3/spring-maven-repository/README.md

 # mvn-repo with nginx-proxy

 ## Docker
-`Also notice that the current configuration maps the proxy port (443) to your localhost port.`
+Note that the current configuration maps the proxy port (443) to your localhost port.
+In the future, it should not be visible outside the virtual docker network.

 ### docker-compose usage
 `docker-compose up`  - run mvn-repo and nginx-proxy Useful flags: